dorcastan/cvwo-assignment/README.md

 ### API

-The API does not delete tags when an old tag is replaced by a new tag.
+The API controller does not delete tags when an old tag is replaced by a new tag.
 As such, prolonged usage of the app without maintenance may result in the database being filled up with unused tags and users.
-A Rake task is provided to provide automatic clean-up of tags (can be set-up using Cron: `whenever --update-crontab`), however it is not being run on Heroku as using the Heroku scheduler requires a verified Heroku account (with credit card information supplied).
+A Rake task is provided to provide automatic clean-up of tags (can be set-up using Cron: `whenever --update-crontab`), however it is not being run on Heroku as using the Heroku scheduler requires a verified Heroku account (with credit card information).

 ### Front-End